What is Service Orchestration?

 The Future of Service Orchestration

-Service orchestration tools are force multipliers for both new and existing technologies.
+Service orchestrator tools are force multipliers for both new and existing technologies.
 They make it easier to integrate these tools, reduce the costs associated with deployment and implementation, and increase ROI by simplifying the development of new, end-to-end processes.